Learn how to grow lettuce in Central Texas or any other region with mild winters. This post curates all the tips and tricks collected over the years.

 - The seeds should germinate in seven to ten days when fresh.
 They take longer with every added shelf life year.

 - Once the seedlings reach one inch in height, thin them into one seedling per cell.
-Thinning is applicable to head lettuce.
+Thinning applies to head lettuce.
 Leaf lettuce does not require any thinning.

 C) Starting lettuce seeds indoors